ToothlessRider/MST_Notes/CC_notes_MST.md

 <hr>

-Q. What is WSDL and what is the WSDL Document structure ?
+Q31.
+What is WSDL and what is the WSDL Document structure ?
 Ans.
 Web Service Description Language is the XML vocab standard for defining web services and their capabilities
 * Specifies what a request message must contain, and what a response message must look like
 * Defines where the service is available and what comm protocol is used to talk to the service.